 - 5.1.
 Facility Access Requirements - SURF promotes a safe and healthy environment for all personnel, therefore, prohibits weapons, tobacco, vapor products, alcohol, and illegal substances onsite.
 Refer to SDSTA-(Manual)-187303 SDSTA Policy and Policy-Procedure Manual for further detail. - Requirements for access are determined based upon the purpose for entry to the facility per ESH-(1000-A)- 207792 Requirements for SURF Access. - o The SARF for an individual should be completed at least two business days before arrival.
-Refer to ADM-(1000-WI)-206802 Steps to Complete and Approve a SURF Access Request Form (SARF). - In addition, a SARF is completed for all foreign national individuals that visit SURF. - o In the event of an emergency, emergency response personnel will be allowed access outside of the requirements of this standard. - Individuals accessing SURF must have authorization prior to entering the facility and must process through an entry control point (guard house) where authorization is verified against a daily visitor log.
+Refer to ADM-(1000-WI)-206802 Steps to Complete and Approve a SURF Access Request Form (SARF). - In addition, a SARF is completed for all foreign national individuals that visit SURF. - In the event of an emergency, emergency response personnel will be allowed access outside of the requirements of this standard.

+- Individuals accessing SURF must have authorization prior to entering the facility and must process through an entry control point (guard house) where authorization is verified against a daily logs.
 Personnel must check-in at the Administration Front Desk. - Personnel accessing SURF who require training must be trained in accordance with ESH-(12000-S)-73354 ESH Training Standard.
 This training determines the level of access approved.
-In order to access a worksite, personnel must be qualified as a trained worker or accompanied by a qualified trained worker. - Personnel accessing SURF will be issued a badge after training is complete.

-- o SURF utilizes an electronic site access control system that provides personnel entry into approved areas via personal identification badge. - Every SDSTA employee, visitor, user and contractor is required to wear an identification badge at all times while on SURF property.
+In order to access a worksite, personnel must be qualified as a trained worker or accompanied by a qualified trained worker. - Personnel accessing SURF will be issued a badge after training is complete. - SURF utilizes an electronic site access control system that provides personnel entry into approved areas via personal identification badge. - Every SDSTA employee, visitor, user and contractor, assigned a badge, is required to possess an identification badge at all times while on SURF property.
 Because ID badges are also the means by which person(s) enter and leave the premises, badge holders must not loan their badge to anyone including using their badge to allow unauthorized person(s) to enter premises.
-Failure to observe these safety regulations could result in disciplinary action. - The sponsor will assume responsibility of the person(s) once the above steps have been completed. - In addition to SURF facility access requirements, personnel accessing Leased Areas at SURF shall follow the requirements specified by the Lessee. - 5.2.
-Underground Access Requirements - Minimum Physical Requirements for Underground Access: - Persons accessing the underground must be at least 18 years of age and able to perform the following: - Don and wear the required PPE. - Don and use a self-rescuer. - Walk in both warm/hot and humid conditions. - Walk across uneven or slippery surfaces for distances in excess of one mile. - Tolerate standing in very close proximity to others while riding in the personnel cage. - Tolerate changes in elevation. - Recognize and respond to emergency signals and signs (visual, auditory, and olfactory). - Travel to egress points, unassisted, and under their own power. - Ascend and descend three flights of stairs.
+Failure to observe these safety regulations could result in disciplinary action. - The sponsor will assume responsibility of the person(s) once the above steps have been completed. - When necessary, contractors may work onsite during non-routine business hours with sponsor or project manager approval and following notification to SDSTA ESH Department and ERT. - The sponsor or project manager will review the SDSTA incident reporting protocols, safety requirements and verify emergency information are readily available for personnel. - In addition to SURF facility access requirements, personnel accessing Leased Areas at SURF shall follow the requirements specified by the Lessee. - 5.2.
+Underground Access Requirements - Minimum Physical Requirements for Underground Access: - Persons accessing the underground must be at least 18 years of age and able to perform the following: - Don and wear the required PPE. - Don and use a self-rescuer. - Walk in both warm/hot and humid conditions. - Walk across uneven or slippery surfaces for distances in excess of one mile. - Tolerate standing in very close proximity to others while riding in the personnel cage. - Tolerate changes in elevation. - Recognize and respond to emergency signals and signs (visual, auditory, and olfactory). - Travel to egress points, unassisted, and under their own power.

+• Ascend and descend three flights of stairs.